Ah, that sweet moment when you finish unpacking, cart away all the boxes and sit down to enjoy your new, clean, organized home.

 Know your own cleanliness habits and make small shifts first

 When it comes down to it, your cleanliness habits are what will set you up for success or for some serious challenges.
 Before you ask how to get organized after a move — or even before the move — examine your current habits.
 Do you take a little time daily to tidy up, or do you let things accumulate?
 Do you see your closets as the “out of sight, out of mind” zone and let them devolve into piles of stuff, or do you love seeing your clothes organized on hangers and racks?
 Identify some of your Achilles Heels and commit to making small shifts immediately.
 Wash the dishes every night instead of leaving them to “soak”, for example, and your kitchen will feel a little less cluttered.

 Declutter, declutter, declutter

 Nothing makes your new home suddenly feel smaller and less inviting than the gradual pileup of clutter.
-Papers, boxes, clothes, toys, they can all start to find their way onto your home’s surfaces and counters over time if you’re not paying attention, and research has shown that your home impacts your happiness in significant ways.
+Papers, boxes, clothes, toys, they can all start to find their way onto your home’s surfaces and counters over time if you’re not paying attention.
+Research has shown that your home impacts your happiness in significant ways.
 The best advice on how to clean your apartment after moving in?
 Don’t let it get disorganized in the first place.
-Put things back after you use them and make an effort to clear off the cupboards regularly, and you won’t ever find yourself tackling a mountain of clutter.
+Put things back after you use them and make an effort to clear off the cupboards regularly.
+Then you won’t ever find yourself tackling an insurmountable mountain of clutter.